monicaguduru/15-puzzle-/README.md

 # 15-puzzle-
-15 puzzle using manhattan distance and haming distance in c
+15 puzzle using Manhattan distance and Haming distance in c